SJTU-IPADS/ugache/eval/README.md

 └── gnn
     ├── figure11-4v100
     ├── figure11-8a100
-    ├── figure11-8a100-fix-cache-rate
     ├── figure11-8v100
     ├── figure12-4v100
     ├── figure12-8a100
-    ├── figure12-8a100-fix-cache-rate
     ├── figure12-8v100
     ├── figure13
     ├── figure14
     └── figure15
 ```
-> The additional `gnn/figure11-8a100-fix-cache-rate` and `gnn/figure12-8a100-fix-cache-rate` are for the purpose of fixing misconfigured cache rate.
-> On server C, GNNLab, Rep_U, and UGache should be able to cache all embeddings of Papers100M and Com-Friendster, since the GPU has 80GB of memory.
-> We accidentally used a smaller cache rate during submission.

 ### Rreproducing all experiments
 We provide a one-click script to reproduce the results on multi-gpu server.